-Under the Code of Practice - Schools and parents working together, are central to the Graduated Approach to supporting pupils with SEND, with the majority of needs been supported effectively through quality first teaching.
-Although the majority of the SEND provision for pupils is effectively provided through top quality teaching, it is sometimes necessary to supply extra provision above this.
+Under the Code of Practice - Schools and parents working together, are central to the Graduated Approach to supporting students with SEND, with the majority of needs being supported effectively through quality first teaching.
+Although the majority of the SEND provision for students is effectively provided through top quality teaching, it is sometimes necessary to supply extra provision above this.